Categories: Uncategorized

 From ‘Happily Ever After’ to ‘Divorced’: You Need to Know You Didn’t Fail — You Survived

-Divorce isn’t just the end of a relationship — it’s the shattering of a future you prayed for, hoped for, and maybe even built your life around.
+Divorce isn’t just the end of a relationship.
+It’s the shattering of a future you prayed for, hoped for, and maybe even built your life around.

 Maybe you worry about what other Christians are going to say about you or what stories will be passed through the grapevine.
-Let me say this slowly, and with all of the grace I can muster.
-No matter what happened or how it went down,

 • Your story isn’t over.